The Jreissati Pancreatic Centre at Epworth is focused on providing outstanding patient care and improving patient outcomes.

 Treatment plans for pancreatic cancer are unique to each patient.
-Every diagnosis is different because pancreatic cancer presents differently in each patient.
-There’s no one method to treat the disease.
+There’s no one method to treat the disease, because pancreatic cancer presents differently in each patient.

 - What is the stage and grade of my cancer?